Lower costs, reduced complexity, and increased convenience, were key drivers that led Matrix Solutions Inc. to outsource its data centre operations.

-“Organizations in this business have to deliver [exceptional] service, and a low of computing capacity and power.”
+“Organizations in this business have to deliver [exceptional] service, and a low cost of computing capacity and power.”

 Unlike Matrix Solutions though, most companies sign service agreements that include the use of the outsourcer’s equipment, according to Daggupaty.
 “This way the customer does not have to worry about server upgrades and services issues.”

 He said businesses that value privacy issues and control over information might shun outsourced data centres.
-These organizations could include: government agencies, financial services, law enforcement, intelligence and military facilities.

 Daggupaty also says companies look for certain capabilities when selecting a data outsourcing services provider.
 These include security and regulatory compliance, information life cycle management, data backup and virtualization capabilities.